coolOrangeLabs/powerLoadPublic/README.md

 Status at 27.08.2024

-- Import-BCP ignores secondary associated files
+- Import-BCP ignores secodary associated files
 - Import-BCP does not import Folder-Item Links
 - Import-BCP does not yet support delta
 - Export-BCP does not yet support delta
-- Item BOMs are not supported
+- Item BOMs are current not supported
-- File BOM blobs are not supported.
-However, in case of a Vault to Vault migration, the IDs remain the same, so the existing BOM blobs can be reused, if meta-data are not modified.
+- File BOM blobs not support.
+However, in case of a Vault to Vault migration, the IDs remain the same, so the existing BOM blobs can be reused.
+- Database field AlternativeReferenceFullPath not yet supported
 - Export-BCP and Import-BCP may run into SQL command timeout when used for very huge data.
 If that happens, the user can increase the setting 'CommandTimeout' in the config file 'DatabaseManager.dll.config' in the install location.
 By default it is set to 900 seconds